How to Remove IDP.Generic in 2024: 3 Simple Steps

 IDP.Generic is a notification from Avast and AVG that indicates their malware scanners have flagged a file as malicious.
 IDP.Generic is triggered by an app communicating personally identifying information (PII) to an unknown server, which can be a sign that you have spyware or other malware on your device — but IDP.Generic is usually a false positive, which means you need to update or replace your antivirus (or at least whitelist the file that’s been flagged).

 Users have reported legitimate apps like Spotify being flagged and quarantined by Avast and AVG’s IDP.Generic warning.
-Competitors like Norton return less false positives, while also boasting impressive 100% malware detection rates.
+Competitors like Norton return fewer false positives, while also boasting impressive 100% malware detection rates.

 Is IDP.Generic harmful?